Saturday, 28 February 2015

 CHOCO BANANA CAKE

 This is a subject I can write a thesis on.
-The very practical mind at home jokingly calls his wife a relationship expert.
-Now how a practical mind built a nest with an impractical love bird is an entirely different story....there definitely has some common personality traits.
+The practical mind at home jokingly calls his wife a relationship expert.
+How a practical self built a nest with an impractical love bird is an entirely different story....there definitely has some common personality traits.
 Its a movie material I can say.

-I sincerely hope this generation Valentines do not need to wait for each other, they hold each other tight, hug tighter and walk along together enjoying every bit of the journey called Life.
+I sincerely hope this generation Valentines are intelligent beings, have the freedom to choose their lives.
+They do not need to wait for each other, they hold each other tight, hug tighter and walk along together enjoying every bit of the journey called Life.

 INGREDIENTS :